A Basildon Chronology|

 Festival Hall in Pipps Hill Close, Basildon opens.
 Seating

-1,500, the hall, one of the largest in South East Essex opened on the site of the former Aquatels Zoo and Ecology
+1,500, the hall, which was one of the largest in South East Essex, opened on the site of the former Aquatels Zoo and Ecology

 Centre (Basildon Zoo).
-A wide variety of events from pop concerts to boxing contests were staged
+A wide variety of events including presentations, pop concerts and boxing contests were staged

 there.
 The hall was demolished in 1996 to make way for the Festival Leisure Park entertainment complex.